Spacetime

 Can we publish subsets publicly?

 Yes.
-Use Atlas Orbis to publish selected layers/indicators while keeping sensitive data private.
+Use Public Projects in Atlas to publish selected layers/indicators while keeping sensitive data private.